NishitaSingh19/pricing-strategy/README.md

-# Pricing Strategy for Television
+# Pricing Strategy for Televisions

 This project comprehensively explores conjoint analysis techniques used to understand consumer behavior in market research, particularly in product and pricing decisions.
 The team has conducted a detailed study on various product features and their impact on consumer preferences and decision-making.